 Once everything has been done perfectly, and the company has been successfully incorporated, you can open a corporate bank account at any of the local or international banks that are based in Singapore.
-In most of the cases, the account signatories and directors are required to be physically presented at the bank to successfully open the account.
+In most cases, the account signatories and directors are required to be physically present at the bank to successfully open the account.
 However, in the new normal, we can help you get this done virtually.

-How Rikvin can help
+How Rikvin Can Help

 That’s all you will need to register and incorporate a Private Limited Company in Singapore.
 By choosing Singapore, you are all set to foster your strategic business development goals perfectly and continue to grow in 2021.

 One last thing, as a foreigner, you will need to engage a corporate service provider to register a Singapore company.
-Our incorporation specialists at Rikvin will provide you the necessary expertise, adhere to compliance, and help you set up your company in just 1 day!
+Our incorporation specialists at Rikvin will provide you with the necessary expertise, adhere to compliance, and help you set up your company in just 1 day!